MatthewGerber/rlai/docs/ch_4.md

     or `num_iterations` (or both) can be specified, but passing neither will raise an exception.
     :param num_iterations: Number of evaluation iterations to execute.
 Either `theta` or `num_iterations` (or both) can be specified, but passing neither will raise an exception.
-    :param update_in_place: Whether or not to update value estimates in place.
+    :param update_in_place: Whether to update value estimates in place.
     :param initial_v_S: Initial guess at state-value, or None for no guess.
     :return: 2-tuple of (1) dictionary of MDP states and their estimated values under the agent's policy, and (2) final value of delta.